bdenli/simpleProject/README.md

-Simple.java is a simple implementation of the "Magic 8 Ball" game.
+MagicBall.java is a simple implementation of the "Magic 8 Ball" game.
 There are number of answers from which the code randomly selects and prints it out.

 Scribble.java is a simple canvas implementation where the user can perform simple scribble action.

+PingPongBall.java extends JPanel, defines ping pong ball object and how its coordinates update.

+BouncingPingPong.java extends JFrame, adds three instances of PingPongBall class and starts running each ball on a separate thread.